2026 Symposia/Workshop: Reengaging the body

 The registration fees DO NOT cover insurance, travel, or accommodation other than where explicitly stated.
 (Travel insurance is recommended by the organisers.)

-People who must cancel their registration are eligible for a refund up to 1st March, 2024.
-A £10 cancellation fee will apply.
+People who must cancel their registration are eligible for a refund up to 1st May, 2026.
+A £20 cancellation fee will apply.

-After 1st March there is NO REFUND available for any reason.
+After 1st May there is NO REFUND available for any reason.
 Please understand that after that date costs have already accrued.